-Member: Any eligible Medi-Cal beneficiary assigned to Kaiser Permanente through Health Plan of San Joaquin who is entitled to receive covered services.
+Member: Any eligible Medi-Cal beneficiary assigned to Kaiser Permanente through L.A.
+Care Health Plan who is entitled to receive covered services.
 In this Member Handbook, "you" means a member.

 Mental health services provider: Licensed individuals who provide mental health and behavioral health services to patients.